mpsmonk/wurm-mods/README.md

 Doorbell mod WU
 You can use right click on the gate and choose "Ring at doorbell" if gate on the deed, all citizen will recive message about it.
-If gate not on a deed only one who attach the lock will recive it
+If gate not on a deed only one who attach the lock will receive it